Configuration

 Failed logins action

-What to do if a user exceeds the failed logins limit.
+What to do if a user exceeds the failed attempted login limit.

 Options:

-The user account is locked for the configured duration.
-After the configured the duration the user account is unlocked and the user can log in.
+Lockout – The user account is locked for the configured duration.
+Once the duration has passed, the user account is unlocked and the user can log in.

-The user account is suspended and cannot be used until is the account status has been set to OK by an administrator.
+Suspend – The user account is suspended and cannot be used until the account status has been set to OK by an administrator.

 Valid input